fur-cord/Fur-Music/README.md

 3. **Configure Settings:** Open the text file named `.env` in the main folder, and customize them if desired!

 ### Run on PC Startup
-To have Katt-Music launch silently in the background every time you turn on your computer:
+To have Fur-Music launch silently in the background every time you turn on your computer:

 1. **Open the Startup Folder:** Press `Win + R` on your keyboard, type `shell:startup`, and hit Enter.
 2. **Create a Shortcut:** Right-click the `start.vbs` file in your main project folder and select **Create shortcut**.